I spent my entire life playing fighting games wrong

 The depression, however, meant I couldn't mentally deal with the Ranked queue.
 I stuck primarily in casual matches, forever 'one and done-ing', never chasing community, again never bothering to learn or even realising I needed to.

 In my little bubble, where I was simply happy being able to hit buttons against other humans again, I didn't know there were resources like shoryuken.com or similar forums that could help me learn.
-I didn't know the competitive scene was a thing, though I probably wasn't mentally equipped to deal with that or locals at the time anyway.
+I didn't know the competitive scene was a thing, though I probably wasn't socially equipped to deal with that or locals at the time anyway.

 A few years later, some life changes meant I could ween myself off the anti-depressants.
 I'd moved to Australia for marriage.
 I finally managed to move properly into my preferred career.